sirenmarkets/docs/siren-amm/settlement-layer.md

 ## Functionality

-### Case 1 - Closing of a position (as a part of your Portfolio)
+### Case 1 - Closing of a position

-1. The process is the opposite of [Minting](https://docs.sirenmarkets.com/siren-protocol/siren-amm#case-1---buying-options) **b/wTokens**.
+1. The process is the opposite of [Minting](https://docs.sirenmarkets.com/siren-protocol/siren-amm#case-1---buying-options).
-2. 1 bToken + 1 wTokens always equals 1 unit of collateral.
+2. 1 **bToken** + 1 **wToken** always equals 1 unit of collateral ($UNI, $SUSHI, etc.).
-3. The User selects the series they wish to close the position on and inputs the # of contracts.
+3. A user selects a series and inputs the *# of contracts* to be closed.
-4. The User pushes the Close button on the right panel of the Portfolio tab.
+4. The user pushes the *Close* button on the right panel on the *Portfolio* tab.
-5. Burn equal amount of bTokens and wTokens.
+5. The AMM burns the equal amount of **bTokens** and **wTokens** (according to the *# of contracts*) for the respective series.
-6. The SeriesController removes the collateral from the **Series_Vault** and sends it to the caller's address.
+6. The SeriesController removes the unlocked collateral from the SeriesVault and sends it to a user's wallet linked (Metamask, etc.).

-### Case 2 - Exercise of expired bTokens
+### Case 2 - Exercise of options

-1. We support only European so we exercise only after expiry
+1. SIREN Protocol supports only European style of options so an exercise can be done only after expiry.
-2. The User selects the series they wishes to exercise
+2. A trader selects a series to be exercised.
-3. The User pushes the Exercise button on the right panel of the Portfolio tab
+3. The trader pushes the *Exercise* button on the right panel of the *Portfolio* tab.
-4. The User’s bToken gets burned from the User’s address
+4. The AMM burns the expired **bTokens** (or the respective series) from a trader's wallet.
-5. The SeriesController sends the unlocked collateral from the seriesVault to the User’s wallet (note: only ITM exercise results in payoff)
+5. The SeriesController sends the unlocked collateral from the SeriesVault to the wallet.
+> NOTE: Only ITM options exercise results in payoff

 ### Case 3 - Claim collateral from expired wTokens

-The User selects the series they wish to claim the collateral from.
+1. An LP selects the series they wish to claim the collateral from.
-The User pushes the Claim button on the right panel on the Portfolio tab The AMM exercises any expired bTokens it holds Claiming collateral from all the expired wTokens for  the respective series:
+2. The LP pushes the *Claim* button on the right panel on the *Portfolio* tab.
+3. The AMM exercises any expired **bTokens** it holds.
+4. The protocol claims collateral from all the expired **wTokens** for the respective series.
+5. The AMM burns the expired **wTokens** from a LP's wallet.
-Burn the expired wTokens from the User’s address Sending the claimed collateral from the seriesVault to the User’s wallet (Metamask, etc.).
+6. The SeriesController sends the claimed collateral from the SeriesVault to the wallet.